Vaginal yeast infection: Signs and symptoms

 The symptoms of vaginal thrush include vulval itching, vulval soreness and irritation, pain or discomfort during sexual intercourse (superficial dyspareunia), pain or discomfort during urination (dysuria) and vaginal discharge, which is usually odourless.
 Although the vaginal discharge associated with yeast infection is often described as thick and lumpy, like paper paste or cottage cheese, it can also be thin and watery, or thick and of uniform texture.
 In one study, women with vaginal yeast infection were no more likely to describe their discharge as cottage-cheese like than women without.

 As well as the above symptoms of thrush, vulvovaginal inflammation can also be present.
 The signs of vulvovaginal inflammation include erythema (redness) of the vagina and vulva, vaginal fissuring (cracked skin), edema (swelling from a build-up of fluid), also in severe cases, satellite lesions (sores in the surrounding area).
 This is rare, but may indicate the presence of another fungal condition, or the herpes simplex virus (the virus that causes genital herpes).

 Vaginal candidiasis can very rarely cause congenital candidiasis in newborns.

-Causes
+Causes and risk factors

 Medications

 Infection occurs in about 30% of women who are taking a course of antibiotics by mouth.
 Broad-spectrum antibiotics kill healthy bacteria in the vagina, such as Lactobacillus.
 These bacteria normally help to limit yeast colonization.

 Oral contraceptive use is also associated with increased risk of vaginal thrush.